jthomas845/auto-portfolio/content/pages/info.md

           *   High School: West Nyack, New York

-          *   Participated in AP Physics, Calculus, History
+          *   Participated in AP Physics, Calculus, Statistics, History

           *   Captain of Cross Country and Outdoor Track